 Actual Drive Times

-- Summer Friday afternoon: 2.5 to 4 hours (I-95 northbound through New Hampshire and into Maine is consistently heavy from roughly 2 PM through 8 PM)
+In normal conditions: 1 hour 37 to 48 minutes.
+Summer Friday afternoon: 2.5 to 4 hours.
+I-95 northbound through New Hampshire and into Maine is consistently heavy from roughly 2 PM through 8 PM.
+From Portland, Maine: 20 minutes.

-Leaving Boston before 10 AM or after 7:30 PM on a summer Friday changes the experience significantly.
+Leaving Boston before 10 AM or after 7:30 PM on a summer Friday changes the experience completely.
 Midday Saturday and Sunday are manageable in both directions.
+The people who've figured this out are the ones who show up at the hotel looking relaxed on a Friday evening.

 Tolls

 Both New Hampshire and Maine charge tolls on I-95.
 Maine takes cash and E-ZPass at all plazas.
-No all-electronic pay-by-plate, so you will not get a bill in the mail if you forget your transponder.
+No all-electronic pay-by-plate, so you won't get a bill in the mail if you forget your transponder.

 Stops Worth Making